Distributed Stochastic Constrained Composite Optimization over Time-Varying Network with a Class of Communication Noise: Introduction

-The main goal of this paper is to study distributed optimization problems by addressing following considerations: (i) Since uncertain stochastic disturbances always exist in real life environment, it is desirable to consider the topic of solving distributed optimization problem over network in which communication noises exist among nodes by designing stochastic gradient methods. (ii) The existing optimization methods over noisy network are Euclidean gradient projection based (see e.g. \cite{n2,n3}), is it possible to consider some more general frameworks and provide general methods to solve them in some class of noisy network? (iii) Although under suitable conditions, in the setting of distributed optimization when communication noise exists over network, almost surely existence result of the optimal solution is proven for gradient descent-based methods in main existing works like \cite{n2}, \cite{n3}.
+The main goal of this paper is to study distributed optimization problems by addressing following considerations: (i) Since uncertain stochastic disturbances always exist in real life environment, it is desirable to consider the topic of solving distributed optimization problem over network in which some class of communication noises exist among nodes; (ii) The existing optimization methods over noisy network are Euclidean gradient projection based (see e.g. \cite{n2,n3}), is it possible to consider some more general frameworks and provide general methods to solve them in some class of noisy network? (iii) Although under suitable conditions, in the setting of distributed optimization when communication noise exists over network, almost surely existence result of the optimal solution is proven for gradient descent-based methods in main existing works such as \cite{n2}, \cite{n3}.
 Explicit description of convergence rate is still absent in this literature.
-Is it possible to derive convergence rate results in this setting under relaxed stepsize condition?
-Also, the optimization methods are very poorly explored over noisy network, can we develop some methods in the literature?
-To this end, we consider multi-agent composite optimization problems over time-varying noisy network in this paper.
-Specifically, we analyze two related forms of problems that differ essentially on the status of the regularization term.
-One has the form \be \mathrm{minimize}_{x\in\huaX} \ \ F(x)=\sum_{i=1}^NF_i(x):=\sum_{i=1}^N\big[f_i(x)+\chi_i(x)\big], \ \ \ee where $\huaX$ is non-empty convex constraint set and each local cost function $f_i$ (only known to node $i$) is convex and maybe nonsmooth. $\chi_i$ is a simple convex regularization function associated with node $i$.
-The other related problem has the form \be \mathrm{minimize}_{x\in\huaX} \ \ F(x)=\f{1}{N}\sum_{i=1}^N f_i(x)+\eta(x), \ee in which $\eta$ is a global regularization function.
-The objective of the agents is to cooperatively solve the above problems.
-In recent years, there are a few works on distributed methods treating with the aforementioned problems with composite framework (e.g. \cite{yuanmd}, \cite{bp}, \cite{discom}). \cite{yuanmd} mainly focuses on online optimization and develops an online two-point bandit feedback mirror decent based method. \cite{bp} considers the primal-dual type method in composite setting. \cite{discom} analyzes the decentralized proximal gradient type algorithm in composite setting.
-From a different perspective, this work considers the network with communication noise and attempts to develop distributed optimization methods that are suitable to noisy network.
+Is it possible to derive convergence rate results in settings when some class of communication noise exists?
+Also, the optimization methods are very poorly explored over noisy network, it is desirable to develop some algorithms for such optimization problem.
+To this end, we consider multi-agent composite optimization problem over time-varying noisy network in this paper.
+Specifically, we analyze the following problem: \be \mathrm{minimize}_{x\in\huaX} \ \ F(x)=\sum_{i=1}^NF_i(x):=\sum_{i=1}^N\big[f_i(x)+\chi_i(x)\big], \ \ \ee where $\huaX$ is non-empty convex constraint set and each local cost function $f_i$ (only known to node $i$) is convex and maybe nonsmooth. $\chi_i$ is a simple convex regularization function associated with node $i$.
+In recent years, there are a few works on distributed methods treating with the aforementioned problems with composite framework (e.g. \cite{yuanmd}). \cite{yuanmd} mainly focuses on online optimization and develops an online two-point bandit feedback mirror decent based method. \cite{discom} analyzes the distributed optimization problem over relay-assisted networks.
+From a different perspective, the work in this paper considers the network with communication noise and attempts to develop distributed optimization methods that are suitable to noisy network.
 Meanwhile, we study the convergence of the distributed composite optimization methods in noisy circumstance.